FAMILY & CHILD WORKER (BILINGUAL)

 KEY RESPONSIBILITIES

-• Assesses and identify children, individuals and their family strengths and needs, according to
+• Assesses and identify children, individuals and their family strengths and needs, according to program goals.

 • Construct support maps and explore goals in conjunction with family/individual/children needs.